pnp/vscode-viva/README.md

 ## Support

-This project is community lead extensions.
+This project is community lead extension providded by the [Microsoft 365 platform community](https://aka.ms/m365/community) members.
 Microsoft employees are closely involved on this work, but the solution is provided under the community brand without direct supportability channels from Microsoft.

+## Community

+Are you building experiences for the Microsoft 365? - Everyone is welcome to join on our [Microsoft 365 platform community](https://aka.ms/m365/community) efforts with community calls, samples and guidance.
+Join on our [weekly community calls](https://aka.ms/m365/calls) for Microsoft 365 and Power Platform topics.
+Everyone is welcome 🧡

 ## Code of Conduct